Northern States Power Company: Primergy merger

 By 1997, approvals had been granted by the state regulatory commissions in Michigan and North Dakota, but not by the commissions in Minnesota and Wisconsin.
 Approvals from the Securities & Exchange Commission and the U.S. Department of Justice were still pending.

 On May 16, 1997, both CEOs announced that the boards of directors of both companies had voted that day to terminate the merger plan.
-Howard stated that the problem was that the regulatory agencies were changing their merger policies as they were considering the companies' filing.
-In particular, Howard blamed the Federal Energy Regulatory Commission, which had issued a decision earlier in the week remanding the case back to the companies, for further negotiation among themselves.
+Howard stated that the problem was that the regulatory agencies were changing their merger policies as they were considering the companies's filing.
+Howard blamed the Federal Energy Regulatory Commission, which had issued a decision earlier in the week remanding the case back to the companies, for further negotiation among themselves.
 "There is simply no end to this process in sight," stated Howard.
 Abdoo said the decision to end the merger factored in that after two years of already waiting, the further likely wait of at least six months of delay would significantly reduce the benefits of the Primergy transaction.

 The delay had put the merger five months behind schedule and had reduced earnings for both utilities by a total of US$58 million to that point, costs which had not been passed on to consumers.
 Adding to the discomfort was a growing gap between the performance of the two companies by early 1997.
 Wisconsin Energy's stock had by then fallen about 13% since early 1995 when the deal had been announced, due to other ongoing problems that had developed within the company, including issues with its Point Beach Nuclear Generating Station in Manitowoc County, Wisconsin.
 But Northern States Power's stock had risen by 6%.
 The case was considered to be a bellwether in the utilities industry, putting an end to the rapid pace of mergers and acquisitions that had been ongoing up to then.